Radio / John Finnemores Double Acts

 - Pointy-Haired Boss: Adele in "Wysinnwyg", so very much.

-- Real Time: "A Flock Of Tigers", "The Goliath Window" and "Red Handed" all play out in real time.
+- Real Time: "A Flock Of Tigers", "The Goliath Window", "Red Handed", "The Queen's Speech" and "The Rebel Alliance" all play out in real time.
 "English For Pony Lovers" is almost real time - the 28 minutes running time covers about 32 minutes in-story with a single time skip near the end.

 - The Shrink: Dolorosa in "A Flock Of Tigers" is of the Awesome variety.
 She meets and successfuly treats a stranger on a train without him asking or realising it.